IAEA-NSDDNetwork/GABS/README.md

   The syntax to use in the [F] mode is simply ```gabs -f myensdf.ens```.

-  For further information see the NSDD 2019 presentation on GABS.
+  For further information see the  <a href="https://nds.iaea.org/nsdd/NSDD2019/Presentations/2019_NSDD_GABS_Kibedi.pdf"> NSDD 2019 presentation on GABS</a>.